 - Enabled non-profit entities to take advantage of tax credits originally meant for for-profit companies without losing their non-profit status

 - Enabled a client to acquire $200 million of additional incentives, on top of incentives they had already accessed, for a specific project

 - Worked with governments at the local, county and state levels to create new tax incentives for specific projects, or to pass credits from one project to another

-- Helped craft and implement federal affairs strategy that netted more thatn $1.3 billion in federal grants for vehicle electrification
+- Helped craft and implement federal affairs strategy that netted more than $1.3 billion in federal grants for vehicle electrification

-We work to bring groups together -- federal, state and city governments, economic development groups, historical preservationists -- to agree on the package of credits or incentives offered.
+We work to bring groups together, federal, state, and city governments, economic development groups, and historic preservationists, to agree on the package of credits or incentives offered.
 Our team will expertly guide clients through the process, enabling them to make an educated decision that best suits their needs and the needs of the project as a whole.